ubikorp/astro-lacking/src/content/post/playlists/2023-12-19-leopard-skin-pillbox-hat.md

 - The Jon Spencer Blues Explosion
 - Kinski
 - Kurt Vile
-- Laika & The Cosmonauts
+- Laika + The Cosmonauts
 - Looper
-- Low Frequency In Stereo
+- The Low Frequency In Stereo
 - Medeski, Martin + Wood
 - Medicine
 - The Mommyheads